Metairie, Louisiana: History

-In the 1720s French settlers became the first Europeans to settle Metairie in the area known then as Tchoupitoulas and now as Metairie Ridge, a natural levee formed by an ancient branch of the Mississippi River, Bayou Metairie, which flowed through modern-day River Ridge, Metairie, Gentilly, and New Orleans East.
+In the 1720s, French settlers became the first Europeans to settle Metairie in the area known then as Tchoupitoulas and now as Metairie Ridge, a natural levee formed by an ancient branch of the Mississippi River, Bayou Metairie, which flowed through modern-day River Ridge, Metairie, Gentilly, and New Orleans East.
 It emptied into Mississippi Sound.
 The Acolapissa Native Americans used this ridge as a road; it is the oldest road in the New Orleans area.
-Paved in the 1920s, it is called Metairie Road.
-An electric streetcar was installed running along Metairie Road in the late 1910s, opening the area to greater development.
+An electric streetcar was installed running along the road in the late 1910s, opening the area to greater development.
 Upscale housing tracts were constructed off the road in the 1920s; this area is now known as "Old Metairie".
-The areas to the north and northwest of Metairie Road were not developed until after World War II.
-The land between Metairie Ridge and Lake Pontchartrain, which was cypress swamps and marshlands, was drained with the Wood Pump.
-With development of this new land for residences, Metairie's population grew in the 1940s as a result of cheaper land, lower taxes, and larger lots as compared to Orleans Parish.

 The 1947 Fort Lauderdale hurricane, with winds of 125 mph, directly hit Metairie.
 Much of the community was under 6 ft of water.

-Hurricane Betsy, a Category Three storm, hit the area in 1965, causing extensive wind damage and moderate flooding.
-In 1995 the May 8th 1995 Louisiana flood, which dumped upwards of 20 in of rain into Metairie in a twelve-hour period, also flooded some parts of the region, especially areas south and west of Metairie, including Kenner, Harahan, and River Ridge.
+Hurricane Betsy, a Category 3 storm, hit the area in 1965, causing extensive wind damage and moderate flooding.
+Thirty years later, the May 8, 1995 Louisiana flood, which dumped upwards of 20 in of rain on Metairie in a twelve-hour period, also flooded some parts of the region, especially areas south and west of Metairie, including Kenner, Harahan, and River Ridge.